 If you get severe migraine headaches so often that they interfere with your life, talk to your doctor about preventive medications.
 These preventative medicines aren’t the same ones you take to treat a migraine headache, but the kind you take so the headaches won't be so bad and you won’t have so many.

-Preventive meds might help if you experience these things:
+Preventive meds might help if you experience any of these things:

 What Are the Benefits?